($892) Cost to ship a car from Detroit, MI to Tulsa, OK

 The time of the year

-The time of year and weather conditions in Detroit and Tulsa play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Detroit and Tulsa can impact car shipping prices.

 Detroit winters are cold, with moderate snowfall and temperatures not rising above freezing on an average 44 days annually.
 Summers are warm to hot with temperatures exceeding.
 Be sure to check your weather app to avoid heavy snowfall during your move.